x86-512/Old-Projects/README.md

-This is aa library of my old projects that I found on my hard drive.
+This is a collection of my old projects that I found on my hard drive.
 I decided to upload certain "projects" to this repository.